What we do

 Conditions we treat

 The Caldecot Centre is a dedicated clinic that serves the social and welfare needs of people living with HIV, whether they are newly diagnosed, stable on medication, have symptoms or have HIV-related complications.

-Services include regular appointments with clinicians, as well as HIV testing and counselling provided by health advisers.
+Services include regular appointments with clinicians, as well as HIV testing and counselling provided by trained professionals.

 An on-site pharmacy provides rapid access to drug dispensing for our patients.

 We run specialist antenatal clinics attended by a specialist midwife for women with HIV.
 We also run a specialist paediatric clinic for families with HIV and their children.

 Other clinics include those for people with HIV and liver problems, neurological problems, tuberculosis (TB), contraceptive issues or problems with antiretroviral treatment.

 Booking a patient at King's